 The state of Rhode Island mandates stiff punishment for a 2nd DUI offense.
 In fact, if the DUI occurred within five years of the first charge of driving while under the influence, there will be a mandatory jail sentence.
 This misdemeanor criminal charge will result in fines, court costs, and assessments.
 The total cost could amount to thousands of dollars.
 The court will almost certainly order alcohol and drug treatment along with counseling.
 Those charged with DUI 2nd offense will also serve a lengthy suspended jail sentence.
 A period of probation will likely follow jail time served.

-There is a minimum jail sentence for a Rhode Island second offense DUI, the length of which based on the blood alcohol level of the suspect at the time of arrest.
+There is a minimum jail sentence for a Rhode Island second offense DUI, the length of which is based on the blood alcohol level of the suspect at the time of the arrest.
 If convicted, individuals who submitted to a blood-alcohol test and had results between 0.08-0.15 BAC (blood alcohol content) will face a mandatory minimum jail sentence of 10 days.
 If your results are over 0.15 BAC, the minimum sentence is six months in jail.

 The judge will probably suspend your license for 1-2 years.